 There is considerable risk of malaria and prophylaxis is recommended.
 Chloroquine

 Certain countries without yellow fever require a valid yellow fever vaccination certificate if you arrives (even in transit) from a country where yellow fever is present.
 If you arrive from a country without yellow fever , there is no requirement for a yellow fever vaccination.

 We've got Answers.
 Ask Phil

 Honduras has a very high crime rate, and violent crime is common.
-Travellers are not immune from it and are often deliberately targeted (because cameras and ... read more »almost 4 years ago
+Travellers are not immune from it and are often deliberately targeted (because cameras and ... read more »about 4 years ago

 RJ, Honduras has a fierce reputation when it comes to crime.
 The usual petty crime is rife (pick pocketing, bag snatching, crime of opportunity) so be really... read more »over 4 years ago